CentreForDigitalHumanities/I-analyzer/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md

 ## Validation

 The `CorpusDefinition` class has no built-in validation.
 However, once you start using the corpus, many of the properties defined in the python class will be loaded into the `CorpusConfiguration` database model.
 This step does include some validation, so it may raise errors.
-You ran run the import script with `yarn django loadcorpora`.
+You can run the import script with `yarn django loadcorpora`.
 It is also run when you start a development server with `yarn start-back`.

 ## Unit testing